Ah Q4 - the final hurdle of the year, and the biggest.

 With the holiday season just around the corner, and people hungry for deals, now is the perfect time to showcase just why your product is best, following the simple AIDA formula.

-Making your conversion rate changes before it's too late can make the difference between Q4 being a great success, or abysmal failure.
+Making your conversion rate changes before it's too late can make the difference between Q4 being a great success or an abysmal failure.